Jason Goldman: Career

 In 2003, Goldman was selected by record producer David Foster to be the featured saxophonist in Michael Bublé's first touring band.
 While on Bublé's first global tour, Goldman began writing arrangements for the eight-piece band, including his takes on "Mack the Knife" on Bublé's "Come Fly With Me" DVD (2004) and Charlie Chaplin's "Smile" on the CD/DVD combo Caught in the Act (2005).

 Before leaving the band in 2005, Goldman was asked by Foster to arrange "Let It Snow" for Bublé's Radio City Music Hall debut.
 Goldman's arrangement was released on the platinum selling album Let It Snow in 2007.

 Goldman co-produced Michael Bublé's 2016 album Nobody But Me, which debuted on the Billboard Top 200 at No. 2.
 He arranged and orchestrated the big band songs on the album including "I Wanna Be Around", "My Kind of Girl", and "My Baby Just Cares for Me".
 He also wrote two songs on the album, "Take You Away" and the lead single "Nobody But Me".

 In September 2016, Goldman signed a music publishing deal with Reservoir Publishing.

 Teaching

-Goldman is an associate professor of Practice and Chair of the Jazz Studies department at the University of Southern California, where he has been a faculty member since 2002.
-He is also the artistic director of the Nonprofit Young Musicians Project, which he founded in 2009.
+Goldman is a Professor of Practice and Chair of the Jazz Studies department at the University of Southern California, where he has been a faculty member since 2002.
+He has also been the faculty coordinator for the GRAMMY Museum's GRAMMY Camp since 2008.

-Young Musicians Project (YMP)

-In 2009 Goldman started a charitable nonprofit organization called the Young Musicians Project to provide inner-city schools and after school programs free in-school and web clinics on various topics in the music industry.